varospaxo/spotilytics/README.md

 4. Once Spotilytics is running, enter the number of results required.
 5. Then, select the zip file (for GUI) or provide the path to the zip file without quotes (for CLI).
 6. The data will be extracted automatically and displayed as output.
+7. Optionally, you can export the data as pdf (spotilytics.py)

 ## Features of Spotilytics
 &#9679; Extracts Account Identity Data.<br>